Representation Learning for Equivariant Inference with Guarantees: Background on Group and Representation Theory

-We are primarily interested in studying symmetry transformations on sets with a vector space structure.
-In most practical cases, the group action on a vector space is linear, allowing symmetry transformations to be represented as linear invertible maps.
-These maps can be expressed in matrix form once a basis for the space is chosen.
+For our practical purposes, we focus on symmetry transformations acting on sets with a vector space structure.
+In most cases, the group action on a vector space is linear, which allows us to express symmetry transformations as (orthogonal) matrix-vector operations, once a basis for the space is chosen.

 \begin{definition}[Linear group representation] Let $\vsX$ be a vector space endowed with symmetry group $\G$.
 A \emph{linear representation} of $\G$ on $\vsX$ is a map, denoted by $\rep[\vsX]$, between symmetry transformation and invertible linear maps on $\vsX$ (i.e., elements of the general linear group $\GLGroup(\vsX)$):